 If you have checked the circuit overload and there’s no issues with the electrical energy, your issue may be a short circuit.
 A short circuit is caused when a live wire touches another live or neutral wire, or there is a broken wire in the breaker.
 A broken wire is more difficult to identify because it can be any part in the wiring system that’s connected to the circuit or caused by an appliance plugged into an outlet.
 While this is is a serious and dangerous problem that should be diagnosed quickly, looking for a short circuit is very tedious.
 All of the wiring, plugs, and outlets connected to the circuit must be inspected for any sign of burning, cracked, or broken insulation with wires touching each other.
 Contact a licensed electrician for further assistance.

-If the reason for the repeated tripping of your circuit breaker is not circuit overload or a short circuit then it could be ground fault.
-This condition is caused by a hot wire touching the ground wire or a metal outlet box.
-To remedy a ground fault, make sure that the hot wire does not touch the ground wire or metal outlet box.
+If the above reasons are not what’s causing your breaker to trip, you probably have a ground fault.
+This occurs when a hot wire touches the ground wire or a metal outlet box.
+To fix this, make sure the hot wire doesn’t touch the ground wire or the metal outlet box.

 There are many electrical issues that come with a home.
 Here at Corley, we want to make sure you and your families stay safe.
 Be sure to check out other common electrical issues.
 If you have questions about home electrical maintenance and repair or would like to schedule a service appointment, we'd love to hear from you!
 Give us a call at 864-517-1251 or contact us online today!